rameez7878/RemoteImageContainer/README.md

 - `overLay` To add black overLay above the image.
 By default, its value is false.
 - `overLayWithOpacity` To set the opacity of black overLay.
 Bye default, its value is 0.4.

-### Download Image/Audio
+### Download Media
-RemoteImageContainer provides a method for downloading media i.e. image, audio.
-To download any media:
+RemoteImageContainer provides a method for downloading media i.e. image, audio, file, video etc. To download any media:

 1. Import following in your desired swift file.